IEEFA report describing Indian fertilzer situation:

 • In the longer term, the development of green ammonia will be critical to insulate India from expensive LNG imports and a high subsidy burden.
 As an interim measure, the government could allocate the limited domestic gas supplies to fertilizer manufacturing instead of to the city gas distribution network.

-in January 2022, urea continued to be provided to the agriculture sector at a uniform statutory notified price, which led to an increased subsidy.
+Natural gas is the main input (70%) for urea production, and even as global gas prices increased 200% from USD8.21/million Btu in January 2021 to USD24.71/million Btu in January 2022, urea continued to be provided to the agriculture sector at a uniform statutory notified price, which led to an increased subsidy.
 The budget allocation for the fertiliser subsidy is about USD14 billion or Rs1.05 trillion, says report author Purva Jain, IEEFA analyst and guest contributor, making it the third year in a row that the fertiliser subsidy has topped Rs1 trillion.

+With the already high global gas prices exacerbated by the Russian invasion of Ukraine, the government will likely have to revise the fertiliser subsidy much higher as the year progresses, as it did in FY2021/22.
 This situation is compounded by India’s dependence on Russia for phosphatic and potassic (P&K) fertilizers such as NPK and muriate of potash (MOP), says Jain.
 Russia is a major producer and exporter of fertiliser and supply disruptions due to the war are driving up fertiliser prices globally.
 This will further increase the subsidy outlay for India.
 To meet the higher input costs for domestically manufactured fertiliser and more expensive fertiliser imports, the government almost doubled its 2021/22 budget estimate for the subsidy to Rs1.4 trillion (USD19 billion).
 The prices of domestic gas and imported LNG are pooled to supply gas to urea manufacturers at a uniform price.

+With domestic supplies being diverted to the government’s city gas distribution (CGD) network, the use of expensive imported LNG in fertiliser production has been rising rapidly.
 In FY2020/21 the use of regasified LNG was as high as 63% of the total gas consumption in the fertiliser sector, according to the report.
 This results in a massive subsidy burden that will continue to rise as the use of imported LNG in fertiliser production increases, says Jain.

 LNG prices have been extremely volatile since the onset of the pandemic, with spot prices reaching a high of USD56/MMBtu last year.
-LNG spot prices are forecast to remain
+LNG spot prices are forecast to remain above USD50/MMBtu through to September 2022 and USD40/MMBtu until the end of the year.

+This will be detrimental for India as the government will have to heavily subsidise the massive increase in urea production costs.
 As an interim measure, the report suggests allocating the limited domestic gas supplies to fertilizer manufacturing instead of to the CGD network.
 This would also help the government to meet the target of 60 MT of urea from indigenous sources.
 In the longer term, the development at scale of green hydrogen, which uses renewable energy to make green ammonia to produce urea and other fertilizers, will be critical for decarbonising farming and insulating India from expensive LNG imports and a high subsidy burden.

+This is an opportunity to enable cleaner non-fossil fuel alternatives, says Jain.
 The savings in subsidies as a result of reducing the use of imported LNG could be directed towards the development of green ammonia.
 And investment for the planned expansion of CGD infrastructure can be diverted to deploying renewable energy alternatives for cooking and mobility.

 End